mrsimpson3000/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+  Sessions are identifiers sent from the server to the client.
+We use sessions to track users and their permissions to allow access to different parts of our database.
+We know that session identifiers can be stored in cookies and localStorage but there could be more.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+  We use bcrypt to hash our password.
+The more times we hash it the more secure it is but the more times we hash it the longer it takes.
+We have to find that happy medium to make it as secure as possible but not to make the user wait too long.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+  I didn't realize this but bcrypt is a slow algorith.
+This makes it more difficult for attackers as it reduces the number of passwords per second an attacker can use.
+It has been effective at slowing down brute force attacks for years.
+Now I need to go read and see what helmet does.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+  Are you ready for a short and sweet answer?
+Header, payload, signature.

 ## Minimum Viable Product